datagems-eosc/dg-dataset-profiler/docs/docs/configuration.md

 - `config_dev.yml`: Development environment configuration
 - `config_prod.yml`: Production environment configuration

-The appropriate configuration file is loaded based on the `ENVIRONMENT` environment variable, which can be set to `dev` or `prod`.
+The configuration file is selected via the `--config_file` command-line argument.
+When it is not provided, the service falls back to `config_prod.yml`.
+The production Docker image (`Dockerfile.api`) launches uvicorn pointing at `config_prod.yml`, while for local development you pass `--config_file dataset_profiler/configs/config_dev.yml`.

 ## Configuration Structure